Babka inspired chocolate chip glutenfree bread:

 I don’t know a lot about this bread except the fact that it looks and it tastes heavenly.
 Babka means “little grandmother,” in Ukranian, Russian and Eastern European Yiddish.
 For years babka has been a tradition in Jewish baking.
 Now this bread is loved by people from all over the world and i am one for them.
 This decadent bread babka inspired bread is for the true chocolate lovers.
 If you really want to take it to the next level, have it with some melted butter and coffee.
 YUM!

-Any bread flour mix (if you make GF bread at home, use the same bread blend) : 3 cups
+Any good quality bread flour mix (if you make GF bread at home, use the same bread blend) : 3 cups

 Sugar: 1/2 tbsp